SS-NES/SS-NES-lesson/episodes/testing.md

         return get_observation_data()
 ```

 An example where you would like to do this for a research project might be when with reinforcement learning steps take too long.
 This can mean that for cost efficiency at that moment it is the most cost-effective.
 More information on runtime testing can be found at [the turing way](https://book.the-turing-way.org/reproducible-research/testing/testing-runtime).
+When writing a new feature, remember think about how to integrate it in the existing system.

 # 7. Closing words